guptaSidGit/code-challenge/README.md

 1. Clone the repository from GitHub.

-2. Go to the project directory and run `npm install` to install the required dependencies.
+2. At the root of the project run `npm install` to install the required dependencies.

 3. Please create an app on Discogs website to get a key and a secret to be able to use Discogs API.
 Details can be found at https://www.discogs.com/settings/developers.